phuocnguyen2201/info-sec/h5-Uryyb-Greb!.md

     K = Y

     - And manage to crack a little of the URL **HTTP**://HIYWLMYCTAIA.**COM** - > **HTTP**://TEYOLAYCIAEA.**COM**,
-    TEYO -> TERO and i'm be like okay i should be this HTTP://TEROKARVINEN.COM
+    TEYO -> TERO and i'm be like okay it should be this HTTP://TEROKARVINEN.COM

     We have more cracked characters: